On Euler number of symplectic hyperbolic manifold: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Professor H.Y.
 Wang for drawing our attention to the symplectic cohomology.
 I would like to thank S.O.
-Wilson and J. Cirici for helpful comments regarding their article \cite{CW1,CW2}.This work is supported by National Natural Science Foundation of China No. 11801539.
+Wilson and J. Cirici for helpful comments regarding their article \cite{CW1,CW2}.
+We would also like to thank the anonymous referee for careful reading of my manuscript and helpful comments.
+This work is supported by the National Natural Science Foundation of China (Nos.
+12271496, 11801539) and the Youth Innovation Promotion Association CAS, the Fundamental Research Funds of the Central Universities, the USTC Research Funds of the Double First-Class Initiative.